tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

   codebase to simplify and abstract the internals away from the DOM, in favor of one that is virtual, hence the V.

-  An added bonus to this is that diffHTML can work seamlessly in Node without a DOM abstraction such as JSDOM.
+  An added bonus to this is that diffHTML can work seamlessly in Node.js without a DOM abstraction such as jsdom.

 - **Transaction**: An object that represents a render.
 One is produced every time you call innerHTML, outerHTML, or toString.
 You don't need to worry about